Interested in joining AoPS Academy Fremont? Drop by for an assessment during campus Business Hours!

 Dnyati Chaudhari

-Dnyati has a bachelor's in electronic and telecommunications engineering from a renowned university in India.
-From her high school to engineering days, she has helped many young students grasp and understand tedious mathematical concepts.
-Over the last few years, while helping her children understand and finish their homework, her interest in math grew many folds.
-She understood the importance of collaborative environments with a systematic approach for children to learn and grow to their fullest potential.
-Now, as a passionate and resourceful math teacher, she can’t wait to be part of your student's adventurous journey into the math world.
-Aside from her ardent love of teaching, she enjoys cooking, traveling to many places, and spending time with family.
+Dnyati has bachelor's degree in electronic and telecommunications engineering from a renowned university from India.
+From her high-school and engineering days, she has helped many young students grasp and understand mathematical concepts.
+Over the last few years, while helping her children understand and finish their homework, her interest in math grew.
+Since then, she has developed a systematic approach in simplifying complex mathematical concepts with easy-to-understand chunks to inspire student curiosity and cement comprehension.
+Now, a fully passionate and resourceful math teacher with 5 years’ experience, she can’t wait to be part of your student's adventurous journey into the math world.
+She will impart information to the students via lectures, assigned readings, audio/visual presentations, demonstrations, role playing, and other means.

 Richard Chiang